 1. Accidentally delete a DLL file

-When trying to clean up space on a hard disk or uninstalling/installing a program, a DLL file may be deleted mistakenly.
+When trying to clean up space on a hard disk or uninstalling/installing a program, a single DLL file may be deleted mistakenly.

 2. DLL file is overwritten

 A recent installation of a program may overwrite an existing DLL file with an invalid or incompatible DLL file.

 3. A DLL file gets corrupted.

 A bad application installation may corrupt one or more files, causing the .dll errors.

 In addition, malware infection, hardware malfunction, etc. can cause DLL files errors.
 If you also find an individual DLL file is missing or not found, what should you do?
 Here are many possible ways in this post for you to fix DLL errors.

 How to Fix Missing DLL Files in Windows 7/8/10